zaoyang/30-days-of-vue/day-03/day-03.md

 I> If you've used [React](https://reactjs.org), [Angular](https://angular.io/), or other modern-day front end frameworks/libraries; you might be used to a similar pattern on how modifying data/state _drives the changes in an application UI_.

 In contrast, let’s aim to reproduce the functionality of the application in the last article (i.e. toggling the greeting message with the click of a button) with the use of only standard (i.e. vanilla) JavaScript.
-Though there are a few ways to achieve this we might come up with something like this:
+Though there are a few ways to achieve this, we might come up with something like this:

 ### HTML